Obsidian vs Evernote 2026: Markdown Vault or Capture Engine?

 In Obsidian, the same article gets clipped via the official Web Clipper into a Markdown file, dropped in a folder you control, and connected to existing notes via [[wikilinks]].
 Per Obsidian pricing page (May 2026), the personal license is free indefinitely, so the only ongoing cost is Sync ($4/month annual) or you bring your own (iCloud, Dropbox, Git).
 The cost is in setup: an hour to install the clipper, configure templates, and decide on a folder structure.

-The honest split: Evernote wins the first month for capture-and-find; Obsidian wins year three for ownership and synthesis.
+The honest split favors Evernote in the first month for capture-and-find.
+Obsidian pulls ahead by year three for ownership and synthesis.
 If your archive is mostly clipped PDFs and scanned receipts, stay on Evernote.
 If it is mostly text you wrote, the move to plain text pays off.
 Apple-first writers weighing Obsidian against a polished Markdown alternative should also see Bear vs Obsidian.

 When to Pick Evernote